GaziYucel/openCitations_deposit/README.md

 **history**

 A history of all the deposits could be kept by doing the following.
 After processing an deposit, an entry in the Wiki could be made with a link to OpenCitations CROCI API with the DOI or other Identifier.
 The original issue can be removed after this.
+With this process, the size of this repository can be kept small.